Political Power and Market Power: Panel Event Study

 We also probe the robustness of our results to pre-merger anticipation effects (See Appendix \ref{app:anticip}).
 One could imagine that merging firms may engage in lobbying activities to get the merger approved.
 However, our data show no evidence of increased lobbying or campaign spending in the six months that precede the merger.

 This null result is consistent with the observation that in the period under consideration the US antitrust authorities scrutinized a small proportion of mergers \citep{wu2018curse}.
-Between 2010 and 2019, the Federal Trade Commission and the Department of Justice issued ``Second Requests'' to between 2.2\% and 3.9\% of transactions depending on the year, \citealt{hartscottrodino}).
+Between 2010 and 2019, the Federal Trade Commission and the Department of Justice issued ``Second Requests'' to between 2.2\% and 3.9\% of transactions depending on the year \citep{hartscottrodino}.
 This means that in each of those years over 95\% of proposed mergers were approved within 30 days with no additional information requests.

-Our specification allows us to examine heterogeneity along firm size.
-Our theory intuitively should apply particularly to ``large'' firms, especially if there are fixed costs associated to lobbying.
-To measure size, we use revenue.
-In particular, we sum all revenue across the entire sample for each composite firm, and examine companies above and below the median on this dimension.\footnote{Although this splits our composite firms in half, it does not split our entire panel in half because the large firms have more observations, possibly because of survivorship bias.}
+\paragraph{Heterogeneity: Size and Similarity.} Our specification allows us to examine heterogeneity across different types of firms.
+Our theory features two aspects in particular.
+First, it is a theory of horizontal mergers of similar firms.
+Second, our theory intuitively should apply particularly to ``large'' firms, especially if there are fixed costs associated to lobbying.

+We can operationalize these concepts using our data.
+For size, we use revenue.
+We sum all revenue across the entire sample for each composite firm, and examine companies above and below the median.\footnote{Although this splits our composite firms in half, it does not split our entire panel in half because the large firms have more observations, possibly because of survivorship bias.} In Table \ref{tab:MainPoliSpendSize}, we find that although mergers broadly increase lobbying spend across both sets of firms, the effects on large firms are bigger.

-Table \ref{tab:MainPoliSpendSize} presents heterogeneity by size.
-We broadly see that, while mergers increase lobbying spend across both sets of firms, results are for noisy for small firms while it is indeed the larger firms that increase their political influence activity along with mergers.
+Our theory also suggests that a merger of more closely-related firms would have a bigger effect.
+Such firms are more likely to have common, overlapping interests.
+To measure close vs. distant mergers, we use data about the industry categorizations of component firms (measured by NAICS codes).
+For each composite firm, we measure the number of unique NAICS codes at the beginning of the sample.
+Composite firms with a high number of unique NAICS codes represent firms that merge across industries (distant), while those with few unique NAICS codes represent within industry mergers.

+Tables \ref{tab:CloseVsDistant} shows our close-vs-distant results.
+We interact our $\text{MergerIndex}_{it}$ variable with our measure of distance.
+Our findings suggest that mergers among more distant firms have a lower overall increase in lobbying.
+The effect on political activity is instead higher when the merging firms are within the same industry.